OmarMohmdSuleiman/PyTaskManager/README.md

-# PyTaskManager - Assignment 4
+# PyTaskManager System - Assignment 4

 ## This system should allow users to add tasks with different priorities, mark tasks as completed, and view tasks in a prioritized order through a graphical interface.